walterhiggins/WMPJS/README.md

     js typeof parseInt

-The values `true` and `false` are both 'boolean' values.
+The values `true` and `false` are both *boolean* values.
 A boolean type can only ever have the values `true` or `false`.
 Boolean values are really important in programming because as we'll learn later, they are the values the computer uses when making decisions.
-When deciding what to do, the computer uses only these two values - there's no gray area or 'maybe' when it comes to programming computers.
+When deciding what to do, the computer uses only these two values - there's no gray area or 'maybe' when it comes to boolean logic.

 The result of the expression `typeof "5"` might surprise you.
 Even though 5 is a number, because it is inside quote characters, Javascript thinks of it as a string.
-Everything inside of quote characters is considered a string in javascript - even if there is a number inside the quotes.
+Everything inside of quote characters is considered a string in Javascript - even if there is a number inside the quotes.

 The 'console' variable is one of the built-in variables in ScriptCraft and its type is 'object' - We'll talk about objects later.
 The `typeof Herobrine` returns `undefined` because there is no variable or value called 'Herobrine' in the system.
 We can safely use the `typeof` operator to test for the existence of variables in the system.
 If the variable doesn't exist then `typeof` will return `false`.
-If we were to try to access the undefined 'Herobrine' variable we'd get ReferenceError exception.
+If we were to try to access the undefined 'Herobrine' variable we'd get a *ReferenceError* exception.
 Try it to see for yourself:

     js Herobrine

 The type of a variable is very important because it determines what you can do with it and how it behaves.
 Finally the `typeof parseInt` expression returns `function`.
 We'll dive into functions next.

 ### Functions
-Functions in javascript are very powerful because they are containers for code which can be called any number of times.
+Functions in Javascript are very powerful because they are containers for code which can be called any number of times.
 In Javascript you can write your own functions or use any of the *built-in* functions provided by the language.
-A *built-in* function is simply a function which comes bundled with JavaScript.
-Let's look at one of the built-in functions in Javascript - the `parseInt()` function.
+A *built-in* function is simply a function which comes bundled with Javascript.
+Let's look at one of the built-in functions in Javascript - the *parseInt()* function.

 ##### Using functions
-The 'parseInt()' function is a useful function which will take any piece of text and try to extract (or 'parse') a number from it.
+The *parseInt()* function is a useful function which will take any piece of text and try to extract (or 'parse') a number from it.
 Say you have some text '4 hours until sunset'.
 If you pass this text to the parseInt() function, it will try to figure out what number is in the text.
 Let's try it out:

     js parseInt('4 hours until sunset')

 The result should be 4.
 What we did here was 'pass' the '4 hours until sunset' text to the parseInt function which processed the text and returned a value: 4.

 We are effectively saying to parseInt "here's some text - give me the number (and only the number) from it".
-We pass the text to the parseInt() function by putting it between the round brackets - that is - the ( and ) characters.
-Any values between the `(` and `)` symbols are passed into the function and are called 'parameters'.
-Parameters are values which are passed into functions.
+We pass the text to the parseInt() function by putting it between the round brackets - the `(` and `)` symbols.
+Any values between the `(` and `)` symbols are passed into the function and are called *Parameters*.
 Functions typically process (or do something) with the parameters and return a value.
 The great thing about functions is they can be called over and over again with different parameters.
 Try the following examples yourself:

     js parseInt('5 hearts left');
     js parseInt('This is not a number');